Settlement Agreements (formerly Compromise Agreements)

 - What the clauses mean, and the effect of the agreement.

-- The taxable status of the payments to be made under the compromise agreement/settlement agreement.
+- The taxable status of the payments to be made under the agreement.

 - Post-termination restrictive covenants.